giornetta/gopapageno/README.md

 The `Action` is the Go code that will be executed when the rule is reduced.
 Inside an `Action`, the following variables are available:
 - `rule`: the index of the grammar rule being matched.
-- `ruleFlags`: additional metadata about the kind of rule being matched. *(Relevant only when working with C-OPG)*
+- `ruleFlags`: additional metadata about the kind of rule being matched. *(Relevant only when working with C-OPGs)*
 - `thread`: the index of the concurrent worker performing the reduction.

 Moreover, the special symbols `$$` and `$k` can be used to access, respectively, the lhs token and the k-th rhs token.
 GoPAPAGENO will replace them with the actual references to the tokens when generating code.